PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 ## Visualizing code coverage

 For a more detailed, graphical representation of the code coverage results, you can use the ReportGenerator package.
 This generates an HTML report of the coverage from the XML file and will provide much more detail about the coverage analysis.
-The package is available [on NuGet](https://www.nuget.org/packages/ReportGenerator/), and you can install and run it as follows:
+The package is available on [NuGet], and you can install and run it as follows:

 ```powershell